 We investigated this crazy idea.
 The results?
 You can absolutely combine coffee and orange juice — some coffee shops even sell this drink — but you may not be over the moon with the flavor.
 Here’s what you need to know about coffee and orange juice!

-Coffee and Orange Juice: What to Know
+Coffee and Orange Juice: Overview

-First of all, let’s dispel some myths around drinking coffee and orange juice together.
+First of all, let’s dispel some myths about drinking coffee and orange juice together.
 Some people say that combining these liquids will damage your teeth, give you a stomach ache, or curdle in your cup.
 But is there any truth to this?
 Here’s a little background on drinking coffee and orange juice:

 Does it affect your teeth?